Why Is It So Hard to Send Money to the EU?

 Why is it so hard to send money to the EU?
 To help answer that, the following article, by Veem CEO Marwan Forzley, appeared today’s Payments Journal.
 It’s part 2 of our four-part series exploring why it’s so hard to send money to Mexico, the EU, China and India.
 Look for more on why it’s so hard to send money to China, and also why it’s so hard to send money to India in the coming weeks.

-Small and medium businesses are the foundation of the American and European economies representing greater than 90% of each.
+SMBs are the foundation of the American and European economies representing greater than 90% of each.
 In the European Union, 85% of new jobs were created by SMEs in the last decade, while in the U.S. SMBs created two-thirds of new jobs over the same period.
 Moreover, transatlantic trade is key to SME growth: companies that export tend to grow faster—and pay higher wages—than those that don’t.
-And yet, isn’t not easy to send money to the EUY.
+And yet, isn’t not easy to send money to the EU.
 Monetary infrastructure, laws, and policies have only slowly caught up with the current growth of SMEs and the technologies they use to advance their growth.
-There are still many challenges for businesses trying to send money to the EU, including problems navigating rate fluctuations, reworked international transfer laws, and the EU’s transfer regulations.
+There are still many challenges for businesses trying to send money to the EU, including problems navigating rate fluctuations, reworked international wire transfer laws, and the EU’s transfer regulations.
 Additionally, international payments are often complicated and expensive.
-However, as exports increase and supply chains become increasingly global, it is crucial for small and medium businesses to find cost-effective ways to send money to the EU.
+However, as exports increase and supply chains become increasingly global, it is crucial for SMBs to find cost-effective ways to send money to the EU.

 Over the past decade, the European Union has been plagued by an induction of foreign money for terrorist activities and or other illegal enterprises.
 To combat these serious violations, the EU has made significant changes to regulations regarding monies being sent across its borders.
 Its Fourth Anti-Money Laundering Package (May 2015) sets higher standards of oversight and regulations, expands the powers of the EU Financial Intelligence Units, minimizes the use of anonymous payments, and expands due diligence regulations for virtual currencies.